 Pharmaceutical dry granulation is the leanest method for conditioning powders.
 Because it is a continuous manufacturing process, there is no need to construct batch sizes to meet equipment constraints.
-With few process variables it is relatively simple to validate, optimize and scale.
+With few process variables, it is relatively simple to validate, optimize and scale.

 Compared to the commonly used practice of Wet Granulation, it is a more economical methodology for granulating powders and is more suitable for using on heat or moisture-sensitive compounds.
 Compared to Direct Compression it removes the issues of blend segregation and flowability that can result in sub-standard tablets.

-Advantages of Dry Granulation
+The advantages of the Dry Granulation method

 Improved powder flow as the ideal particle size distribution can be attained by adjusting the compaction and milling process.
 With a better granular mix, material flows more easily, which means that conveying and feeding into downstream processes become trouble-free, as caking and bridging are eliminated.